TOYOTA Corolla Cross 2026

 High price, limited availability

-See the Review section for our experts' driving impressions, in five key points.
+See the Review section for our experts' driving impressions, in five key highlights.

 Verdict

 Many Toyota vehicles have recently acquired a distinctive "personality" thanks to their dynamic styling and driving dynamics.
-The Prius and Camry, both exclusively hybrids, are among them.
+Cases in point, the Prius and Camry, both exclusively hybrids.

 This is not the case with the Corolla Cross, even though its hybrid versions use the same powertrain as the Prius.
-The smoothness of this powertrain alone cannot compensate for the light steering or the bland handling.
+Though effortless, this drivetrain alone cannot compensate for the light steering or the bland handling.

 Fuel consumption doesn't seem to be a reward either, as it nearly matched that of a previous-generation non-hybrid RAV4 during our test drive.
 The resulting limited driving range is a serious annoyance.

-Insufficient sound insulation also detracts from the refinement, although the gasoline-electric hybrid proves quieter than the purely combustion-engine four-cylinder.
+Insufficient sound insulation also hurts refinement, although the gasoline-electric powertrain proves quieter than the regular four-cylinder.

 A rational choice

-The Corolla Cross's real appeal lies in the many pragmatic attributes that have made Toyota's reputation.
+The Corolla Cross's undeniable appeal lies in the numerous practical attributes that have made Toyota famous.

-Comfort is a given, thanks to suspension that's supple enough to absorb the numerous road imperfections without jostling the occupants too much.
+Comfort, for one, is key, thanks to a suspension supple enough to absorb road imperfections without jarring the occupants.
 Interior space also sets this model apart from many competitors, although a subcompact SUV struggles to accommodate a family and all their belongings for a holiday road trip.

 Evaluation